ezduanmu/ezduanmu.github.io/README.md

 # Todo
 - "Back to top" button
-- Minimap system that shows where you are on the pages (could be alternative to "back to top" button)
+- Minimap system that shows which panel the user is on, allows for fast navigation (could be alternative to "back to top" button)
 - Section for things I'm currently interested in (i.e. news articles, music recommendations, etc.)